 Those best qualified to answer are the children.
 So we asked.
-Their candid and heart-warming response gives inspiration to grow and expand the program
+Their candid and heart-warming response gives inspiration and keeps us focused on our goals.

 SPCC was invited by the Cebu City Task Force for Children to send in kids for the second HighFiveHope Sportsfest.
 Arambano and his friends were sent in to be trained on the fundamentals of basketball.